lorin1999/pet/introspection/main.md

 ### Ipython: Python interpreter on Steroids

-The Python interpreter has an [interactive mode](https://docs.python.org/2/tutorial/interpreter.html#interactive-mode) (more genereally known as Read Eval Print Loop - [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)).
+The Python interpreter has an [interactive mode](https://docs.python.org/2/tutorial/interpreter.html#interactive-mode) (more generally known as Read Eval Print Loop - [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)).
 This provides a way of interactively developing and exploring program code.
 [Ipython](https://ipython.org/) enhances the interactive shell in many ways that provide more assistance to the explorer.
 Some central improvements are offers shell-like tab completion, shell commands, file completion, pretty tracebacks, magic commands (try `%quickref`) and easier introspection of live objects [(see main features)](http://ipython.readthedocs.org/en/stable/overview.html#main-features-of-the-interactive-shell).
 Getting help is much easier as well: instead of `help(sys)` you can type `sys?` to see the documentation and `sys??` to see the source code.

 [Try Ipython online](https://www.pythonanywhere.com/try-ipython/).